-Class sessions are planned to ensure that students have a mixture of practical and theoretical components and those classes cater for a wide variety of learning styles.
-Additionally, workplace practices and environments are simulated and used to conduct skills based assessments in accordance with unit requirements.
+Class sessions are planned to ensure that students have a mixture of practical and theoretical components and those classes cater to a wide variety of learning styles.
+Additionally, workplace practices and environments are simulated and used to conduct skills-based assessments in accordance with unit requirements.

 The timing for this course will be advised in the Letter of Offer.

 This program is delivered face-to-face in the classroom and through structured online self- study.